HaxeFoundation/hscript/README.md

 You can use `new hscript.Macro(pos).convert(ast)` to convert an hscript AST to a Haxe macros one.

-limitations
+Limitations
 -----------

 Compared to Haxe, limitations are :

 - no type declarations (classes, enums, typedefs) : only expressions
-- switch construct is supported but not pattern matching (no variable capture, we use strict equality to compare case values and switch value)
+- `switch` construct is supported but not pattern matching (no variable capture, we use strict equality to compare `case` values and `switch` value)
-- only one variable declaration is allowed in var
+- only one variable declaration is allowed in `var`
-- the parser supports optional types for var and function if allowTypes is set, but the interpreter ignore them
+- the parser supports optional types for `var` and `function` if `allowTypes` is set, but the interpreter ignores them
-- you can enable per-expression position tracking by compiling with -D hscriptPos
+- you can enable per-expression position tracking by compiling with `-D hscriptPos`

 Install
 -------

-In order to install Haxe Script, use haxelib install hscript and compile your program with -lib hscript.
+In order to install Haxe Script, use `haxelib install hscript` and compile your program with `-lib hscript`.

 There are only three files in hscript :

-  - hscript.Expr : contains enums declarations
+  - `hscript.Expr` : contains enums declarations
-  - hscript.Parser : a small parser that turns a string into an expression structure (AST)
+  - `hscript.Parser` : a small parser that turns a string into an expression structure (AST)
-  - hscript.Interp : a small interpreter that execute the AST and returns the latest evaluated value
+  - `hscript.Interp` : a small interpreter that execute the AST and returns the latest evaluated value